Design

 • Create planned variations (all on one InVision Page) that show planned use cases (how/where its flexible).
 Use judgement on what you need to display here. e.g. (Hover states, Activate states, Dynamic Section)

 • Present this module/batch during our weekly LaunchPad Huddle or on a Design Review call with a developer.
 Record the group review on loom.
 Link to the loom video at the top of the InVision page for the module.
 The idea here is that the team will discuss, iterate, add comments live and finally vote on if we want to pull the new modules back into the pattern library.
-If the module is approved for development add the name to
+If the module is approved for development add the name to the module list

 3. Handoff